costinaioana18/JavaLab6/README.md

 - Creating a mainframe of the application

 - Creating a configuration panel on the top of the frame, where the client can select the shape's type, size, color, nr of sides.
+There are two types of shapes: Regular polygons and Special shape (Which is, in fact, an ellipse).

 * *the color can be random generated, if the client selects this option